Understanding Brunei’s Climate Through Air Temperature Data (Ongoing Project)

 Figure 3: Annual Mean T2M (1981-2023)

-Spectral analysis of the deseasonalized, detrended temperature anomalies (Figure 4), revealed periodicities at approximately 18, 29, 37, 65, and 86 months, with the dominant cycle at 43 months.
-This 43-month (\(\approx\) 3.6 years) cycle falls within the typical ENSO range of 2–7 years, suggesting a potential alignment with the ENSO cycle.
-The presence of multiple peaks indicates that ENSO-driven cycles in Brunei’s temperature data are not uniform but vary within the 2–7 year range, reflecting the irregular timing of ENSO events.
-To further verify this alignment with ENSO, we explore linear regression and cross-correlation methods in the next section.
+Spectral analysis of the deseasonalized, detrended temperature anomalies (Figure 4), revealed periodicities at approximately 18, 29, 37, 65, and 86 months, with the dominant cycle at 43 months (\(\approx\) 3.6 years).
+This 43-months cycle falls within the typical ENSO range of 2–7 years, suggesting a potential alignment with the ENSO cycle.
+The presence of multiple peaks indicates that ENSO-driven cycles are not uniform but exhibit variability within this range, likely reflecting the irregular timing and intensity of ENSO events.
+To further validate this relationship, Section 5.2 explore linear regression and cross-correlation analyses.

 Figure 4: Spectral Analysis of Detrend Temperature Anomalies

-Additionally, the strongest correlation occurs at approximately 0.5, indicating a relatively stronger positive relationship when the two series are aligned in time.
-The correlation explains up to approximately 25% of the variance (r² = 0.5²) at lag 0.3, double the 12.5% explained by the zero-lag linear regression.
-This is a notable finding in climate studies, where temperature is influenced by multiple interacting factors.
+Additionally, the strongest correlation at a lag of approximately 0.4 months, indicates a relatively robust positive relationship when the two series are appropriately aligned.
+This correlation accounts for up to approximately 25% of the variance (r² = 0.5²) at lag 0.3 months, doubling the 12.5% (r² = 0.36²) explained by the zero-lag linear regression.

 Figure 7: Cross-correlation function (ccf) of anomaly against Nino 3.4 Index